jlaska/awx/CONTRIBUTING.md

 You can now log into the AWX web interface at [https://localhost:8043](https://localhost:8043), and access the API directly at [https://localhost:8043/api/](https://localhost:8043/api/).

-To log in use the admin user and password you created above in [Create an admin user](#create-an-admin-user).
+To log in use the admin user and password you created above in [Create a superuser](#create-a-superuser).

 ### Purging containers and images